KittyGiraudel/site/_posts/2013-02-21-moving-to-jekyll.md

 This is why I wanted another simpler option, so I [asked](https://twitter.com/KittyGiraudel/status/302826818988290048) [on](https://twitter.com/KittyGiraudel/status/302839345277194240) [Twitter](https://twitter.com/KittyGiraudel/status/302910551363825665).
 A couple of people recommended either Jekyll or [Octopress](http://octopress.org/) (which runs on Jekyll).
 I had already heard about it since the site redesign has been motivated by [Dave Rupert’s](https://daverupert.com/2012/11/brander-newer/) when he moved to Jekyll.

-Back then, I had a look at Jekyll and it seemed nice but overly complicated—at least to me.
+Back then, I had a look at Jekyll and it seemed nice but overly complicated — at least to me.
 I am really not that smart when you put CSS aside.
 Anyway it seemed to be quite what I was looking for so I thought I should give a try.

 I looked for tutorials to move a simple site to Jekyll and found a couple of posts explaining the whole process pretty well but the best one has to be [this one](https://www.andrewmunsell.com/tutorials/jekyll-by-example/) from Andrew Munsell.
 If you can read this Andrew, thank you a billion times because I couldn’t have made it without your post.
 Two or three reads later, I was fucking ready to move that shit to Jekyll.